The degree of the central curve in semidefinite, linear, and quadratic programming: Linear Programs

 The observations that connect the ML degree of generic linear concentration models to the degree of the central curve of generic semidefinite programs have their counterpart here as well.
 One can consider the ML degree of linear concentration models generated by diagonal matrices as in \cite[Section 3]{SU10}.
 For generic models we denote the ML degree by $\phi_{\mathrm{diag}}(m,d)$.
 A consequence of Corollary 3 in \cite{SU10} is the following. \begin{cor}

 \end{cor}

 An argument parallel to the one used in the proof of Theorem \ref{SDP-theorem} gives \begin{cor} $\psi_{LP}(m,d) = \phi_{\mathrm{diag}}(m,d+1)$. \end{cor}

 In the rest of this section we will develop another method to prove that $\psi_{LP}(m,d) = \binom{m-1}{d}$.
-This method will be extended for computing the degree of the central curve for generic convex quadratic programs with linear constraints in the next section.
+This method will be extended for bounding the degree of the central curve for generic convex quadratic programs with linear constraints in the next section.
+We note that our techniques which are based on counting solutions to polynomial systems were employed for a similar purpose in \cite{DMS05}.

 First we consider the polynomial system obtained by clearing denominators and dropping the $x \geq 0$ condition in \eqref{eq:KKT_conditions_LP}:

 where $a_i$ is the $i$th column of the matrix $A$.
 For generic data, the central curve is obtained as the Zariski closure in $\C^m$ of the projection of the solution set in $(\C^*)^{m+d+1}$ to the equations \eqref{eq:KKT_LP_cleared}.
 Further, the degree of this central curve would be equal to the number of points in $(\C^*)^m$ obtained as the intersection of the central curve with a generic hyperplane defined by $ex = f$. \begin{lemm} The degree of $\mathcal{C}_{LP}(c,A,b)$ for generic $c$, $A$, and $b$ is equal to the number of solutions in $(\C^*)^{m+d+1}$ to the system \eqref{eq:KKT_LP_cleared} together with an extra equation of the form $ex = f$ where the coefficients of this equation are generic. \end{lemm} \begin{proof} Clearly, every solution to \eqref{eq:KKT_LP_cleared} plus $ex = f$ in $(\C^*)^{m+d+1}$ projects to a point in $\mathcal{C}_{LP}(c, A,b) \cap \{x \, : ex = f\}$.
 Conversely, the genericity of $ex=f$ implies that the points in $\mathcal{C}_{LP}(c,A,b) \cap \{x \, : ex = f\}$ come from points in $(\C^*)^{m+d+1}$ that satisfy \eqref{eq:KKT_LP_cleared} and $ex = f$.
 We show that for each point $x^*$ "downstairs" there is a unique point "upstairs".
 Suppose there are at least two points $(x^*, y^*, \lambda^*)$ and $(x^*, z^*, \mu^*)$ with these properties.
 Then it is easy to check that $(x^*, ty^* + (1-t)z^*, t\lambda^* + (1-t)\mu^*)$ is also a solution with the same properties for any $t$.
 But this is a contradiction since we have only finitely many preimages by the genericity of the data. \end{proof} This lemma implies that in order to compute the degree of $\mathcal{C}_{LP}(c,A,b)$ for generic $A,c$, and $b$ we need to count the solutions in $(\C^*)^{m+d+1}$ to